 - Battery span of up to 20 years, before power storage capacity, dropped by 20%

-With Citizen, their central movement revolves all around the Eco-Drive technology.
+With Citizen, their central movement revolves all-around their Eco-Drive technology.
 The technology can generate light from any source.
 Whether that be natural, artificial, or even dim (regardless of which one), the battery gets charged.
 What’s more, a full charge means 5-12+ months of operation in pitch darkness.

 Other than that, their HAQ (High-Accuracy Quartz) technology is the next best, and it’s the industry standard.
 Citizen watches with this technology usually have a staggering time accuracy of ± five seconds per year.
 It’s one of the best we’ve seen so far.